What are my long-term care options?

 Enjoying ‘golden years’

 Fifteen years ago, in their early 70s, Sarah and Richard Dick moved from their home in Detroit to an independent living community in Florida.
 They’ve been very happy with their decision.

 “Aging is less of a burden when living in a retirement home,” she said.
 “We need more help when our days are numbered.
 It’s best to move when you’re young enough to adjust to a major move.
 It might also be a gift for your children.
 Visit as many retirement communities as possible before making your choice.”

 — Assisted living: An assisted living facility like the ones at https://summerfieldfresno.com/community-life/, provides room and board, therapy and nursing services, medication management, and supervision.
 They are generally less expensive and less medically intensive than a nursing home.
 Most are not licensed to accept Medicaid.
 There is also an assisted living with memory care facility if you are considering it.

 The assisted living beds at Mohawk Homestead, in Mohawk, are specially licensed to accept Medicaid residents.
-“We provide a range of services, including personal care, room, board, housekeeping, supervision, nursing, physical therapy, occupational therapy, speech therapy, medical supplies and equipment.
+“We provide a range of services, including personal care, room, board, housekeeping, supervision, nursing, physical therapy, occupational therapy, speech therapy, medical supplies and equipment like mobility scooters.
 And we have a variety of activities going on every day,” said administrator Joseph Franco.

 “Wiley Hall (Masonic Care’s assisted living facility) is ideal for seniors who have moderate health care needs,” explained Roberts.
 “Residents enjoy daily meals and personal care services, while maintaining a level of independence recommended by their doctors.
 It provides the perfect mix of services and activities to address an individual’s needs.